CumulusNetworks/docs/content/cumulus-netq-50/NVLink-Management/NMX-API-User-Guide.md

 ## Authentication

 The NMX-M API uses {{<exlink url="https://developer.konghq.com/plugins/basic-auth/" text="Kong Basic Auth">}} for API access.
 During the installation process, NetQ creates two users that are authorized to interact with the API: `ro-user` and `rw-user`.
 The `ro-user` is authorized to perform read-only operations, which correspond to GET requests.
-The `rw-user` is authorized to access all API endpoints, including GET, POST, PUT, DELETE, and PATCH requests. <!--what about admin, admin?-->
+The `rw-user` is authorized to access all API endpoints, including GET, POST, PUT, DELETE, and PATCH requests. <!--4.15 need to update what about admin, admin?-->

 {{< expand "Read-only example using cURL" >}}
 ```